How to Choose the Right Thickness (Mil) for Your Garage Floor Coating?

 Polyurea/Polyaspartic Systems: $6–$10 per sq. ft.

-While thicker coatings may seem more expensive initially, they offer better long-term performance and lower maintenance costs—a smart investment for homeowners wanting reliable, lasting protection.
+While thicker coatings may seem more expensive initially, they offer better long-term performance and lower maintenance costs.
+This makes them a smart investment for homeowners wanting reliable, lasting protection.

 5. Don’t Skip the Topcoat